 The farmer is 49, and she has two daughters and one son.
 Two are married, and she has two grandchildren.
 She is very happy.

-She owns one bull which she uses for breeding.
-She never makes him work.
-He breeds three times per day.
+She owns one bull which she uses for breeding and never for work.
+The bull breeds three times per day.
 She used to charge $15 per breeding.
-Now there is competition so she charges $10.
+Now there is competition so she charges only $10.
 The original purchase price for her bull was $3,000.

 The cattle are fed rice hay.
 A fairly recent practice has been to soak it in sugar water for added energy.